 AB617 Fresno Community Area

 Summary: Governor Brown signed AB 617 into law in July 2017 with a focus on reducing harmful air pollution in California's most impacted disadvantaged communities.
-The program is "community focused" in that the program will heavily rely on community-specific monitoring to create a community-level action framework for air protection.
+The program is "community focused" in that the program will heavily rely on community-specific monitoring to create a communitylevel action framework for air protection.
 The California Air Resources Board (ARB), air pollution control districts, and local communities are the main parties implementing AB 617.

 As part of the air protection program, ten communities were selected statewide this year for initial action.
 In the San Joaquin Valley, Shafter and South Central Fresno (please refer to the attached maps for South Central Fresno) were chosen due to their disadvantaged status and the severity of air pollution.
 The San Joaquin Valley Air Pollution District is responsible for developing a community emissions reduction plan in consultation with ARB, community residents, affected sources, and local governments.
 The plan may include strategies that target stationary/mobile sources, and also those that address transportation/land use issues.
-The timeframe for developing the plan is within one year of selecting priority communities, which is fall 2019.
-A steering committee is being formed to direct and create reduction plans for the South Central Fresno community in the Fresno region, with the initial community meeting being held this week.
-Fresno COG will monitor the process for South Central

-Fresno and the implications it has for transportation and land-use planning in the region, and will update the committee as necessary.
+The timeframe for developing the plan is within one year of selecting priority communities, which is Fall 2019.
+A steering committee is being formed to direct and create reduction plans for the South Central Fresno community in the Fresno region, and the initial community meeting was held earlier this month.
+Fresno COG will monitor the process for South Central Fresno and the implications it has for transportation and land-use planning in the region, and will update the committee as necessary.

 Action: Information only.
-The committee may provide further direction at its discretion.
+The Policy Board may provide further direction at its discretion.

+D. Caltrans Report (CALTRANS) [INFORMATION]

 III.
 ADMINISTRATIVE CONSENT ITEMS

 About Consent Items: